Foggy path in a dream disappearing into layers of soft translucent mist

 The fog is quiet.
 Almost like milk.
 Soft, white.
 It envelops you and in it — a strange peace.
 Not frightening.
 Not anxious.
 You cannot see far — and that is good.
 Here and now is enough.

-When fog becomes a refuge, your Healer speaks through this image — that part which knows: sometimes the dissolving of edges is not a loss of self, but a rest from the need to be sharply defined.
+When fog becomes a refuge, your Healer speaks through this image: that part which has discovered something quiet — sometimes the dissolving of edges is not a loss of self, but a rest from the need to be sharply defined.
 The Healer relaxes in the fog: “It is fine not to know.
 Fine not to plan.
 Fine to simply be.”

-Soft, beautiful fog in a dream is an image of deep inner peace that comes through accepting uncertainty.
+Soft, beautiful fog in a dream opens a space of deep inner peace that comes through accepting uncertainty.
 This is a rare state: most people fight the fog, want to disperse it.
 But when fog becomes an ally — this is a sign of inner maturity.
 The ability to be present without control.

 This image often comes after an intensive period — when exhaustion from clarity and structure has accumulated.
 When a pause is needed.
 When the unconscious offers: “Stay here.
 Without goals.
 Without a map.
 Simply — here.”